AnujPatil110377/TrackMybus/README.md

+## Note: The app is still under developent

 # SmartBus Tracker

 In Jodhpur, where city buses provide an essential mode of transport, I noticed a gap in how information about bus routes is presented.
 Despite having access to bus stops near my location, it's not easy to get a clear picture of where each bus route can take me on a single platform.
 The current options are: